 1. What is the purpose of the Campus Student Code and the Office of Student Conduct?

-A: The Campus Student Code (pdf) establishes the written rules, regulations, and procedures concerning student conduct and discipline for the main campus of West Virginia University by authority of the Board of Governors Policy 31.
+A: The Campus Student Code establishes the written rules, regulations, and procedures concerning student conduct and discipline for the main campus of West Virginia University by authority of the Board of Governors Rule 6.1.
 The Code applies to all students associated with the main campus of West Virginia University under the authority of the West Virginia University Board of Governors.
 The professional staff members of the Office of Student Conduct will serve as the Student Code Administrators for the main campus of the University and will be available to assist any student, student organization, staff member, faculty member, or administrator in understanding and applying the Campus Student Code.
 See Section 4 of the Campus Student Code for more information on Student Code Administrators.

 2. What are some of the sanctions commonly assigned for Campus Student Code violations?

-A: The sanctions are developed with consideration of the individual circumstances of the case, the student’s prior disciplinary history, if any, the impact that the sanctions will have on the student’s situation, his or her educational record, and any other relevant information that the Hearing Panel deems useful.
+A: The sanctions are developed with consideration of the individual circumstances of the case, the student’s prior disciplinary history, if any, the impact that the sanctions will have on the student’s situation, his or her educational record, and any other relevant information that the Hearing Adjudicator deems useful.